vcstools/rosinstall/doc/rosws.rst

   Type 'rosws help' for usage.
   Options:
     help            provide help for commands
-    init          set up a directory as workspace

-    set           add or changes one entry from your workspace config merge         merges your workspace with another config set

-    update        update or check out some of your config elements

-    info          Overview of some entries
+    init            set up a directory as workspace set             add or changes one entry from your workspace config merge           merges your workspace with another config set remove (rm)     remove an entry from your workspace config, without deleting files update (up)     update or check out some of your config elements info            Overview of some entries
-    status        print the change status of files in some SCM controlled entries diff          print a diff over some SCM controlled entries

-    regenerate    create ROS workspace specific setup files
+    status (st)     print the change status of files in some SCM controlled entries diff (di)       print a diff over some SCM controlled entries regenerate      create ROS workspace specific setup files

 init